cbtechny/NPRA-Games/README.md

 # NPRA-Games

-## UPDATE: November 7th, 2022 - development is currently on 'prototypes' branch.
-Any issues or pull requests are to be based on that branch. *-CB*
+## UPDATE November 7th, 2022: Development is currently on 'prototypes' branch.
+Any issues or pull requests are to be from that branch. *-CB*
 -------------------

 **NPRA Games** is my solo game project.
 This is a public repo for tracking and sharing Game Jam code and other free and open source indie game ventures.